-21 In all respects other than class-by-class disclosure, each Fund will comply with the requirements of Form N-2.
+&lt;sup>24- In all respects other than class-by-class disclosure, each Fund will comply with the requirements of Form N-2.

-22 Shareholder Reports and Quarterly Portfolio Disclosure of Registered Management Investment Companies, Investment Company Act Rel.
+&lt;sup>22-/4 Shareholder Reports and Quarterly Portfolio Disclosure of Registered Management Investment Companies, Investment Company Act Rel.
 No. 26372 (Feb.
 27, 2004) (adopting release).

-23 Disclosure of Breakpoint Discounts by Mutual Funds, Investment Company Act Rel.
+&lt;sup>23 Disclosure of Breakpoint Discounts by Mutual Funds, Investment Company Act Rel.
 No. 26464 (June 7, 2004) (adopting release).

-24 "Self-Regulatory Organizations; Financial Industry Regulatory Authority, Inc.; Notice of Filing of Proposed Rule Change and Amendment No. 1 to Adopt NASD Rule 2830 as FINRA Rule 2341 (Investment Company Securities) in Consolidated FINRA Rulebook, Securities Exchange Act Release No. 64386 (May 3, 2011); Confirmation Requirements and Point of Sale Disclosure Requirements for Transactions in Certain Mutual Funds and Other Securities and Other Confirmation Requirement Amendments, and Amendments to the Registration Form for Mutual Funds, Investment Company Act Release No. 26341 (Jan.
-29, 2004) (proposing release); Notice of Filing and Immediate Effectiveness of a Proposed Rule Change to Adopt NASD Rule 2830 as FINRA Rule 2341 (Investment Company Securities) in Consolidated FINRA Rulebook, Securities Exchange Act Release No. 78130 (June 22, 2016).22
+&lt;sup>24-Self-Regulatory Organizations; Financial Industry Regulatory Authority, Inc.; Notice of Filing of Proposed Rule Change and Amendment No. 1 to Adopt NASD Rule 2830 as FINRA Rule 2341 (Investment Company Securities) in Consolidated FINRA Rulebook, Securities Exchange Act Release No. 64386 (May 3, 2011); Confirmation Requirements and Point of Sale Disclosure Requirements for Transactions in Certain Mutual Funds and Other Securities and Other Confirmation that any distributor of the Fund's Shares comply with such requirements in connection with the distribution of such Fund's Shares.

-In June 2006, the Commission adopted enhanced fee disclosure requirements for fund of funds including registered funds of hedge funds.25 Applicants will comply with all such applicable disclosure requirements.
+In June 2006, the Commission adopted enhanced fee disclosure requirements for fund of funds including registered funds of hedge funds.Applicants will comply with all such applicable disclosure requirements.